AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

   type.
 The name being observed denotes the source of the assignment.
 The initialized object is the observer.

-- A call where an actual parameter is a name denoting a managed object, and the corresponding formal parameter is of mode **in** and composite or aliased.
+- A procedure call where an actual parameter is a name denoting a managed object, and the corresponding formal parameter is of mode **in** and composite or aliased.
 The name being observed denotes the actual parameter.
 The formal parameter is the observer.

 Such an operation is called an *observing operation*.